milkbottledude/woodlands-jb_tracker/README.md

 With all these problems, its a 50/50 whether or not the YOLO model will ever be able to detect the cars if I annotate enough training images.
 However, YOLO has been able to detect objects of only about 16x16 pixels in an image.
 Also, to detect such small and grainy objects like in our case, we probably need around one to two thousand training images minimum.

-Right now the success of the YOLO model is still uncertain, but I won't quit until I at least hit 2000 manually annotated training images.
+Right now the success of the YOLO model is still uncertain 🤔, but I won't quit until I at least hit 2000 manually annotated training images.
 If the performance still does not improve at a satisfactory rate, then I may have to admit defeat.

-However, at that point we would have a large enough training dataset of 2000 hours of data for decent data analysis with Tensorflow or SKlearn machine learning such that the insights gathered are more reliable and accurate👌.
+However, at that point we would have a large enough training dataset of 2000 hours of data for decent data analysis with Tensorflow or SKlearn machine learning, enough for the insights gathered to be more reliable and accurate👌.

 #### CVAT

-CVAT is a website that allows you to manually draw bounding boxes around objects of interest in your training images.
+CVAT is a website that allows you to manually draw bounding boxes ☐ around objects of interest 🚘 in your training images.
 If you have an object that is unique or niche that nobody else has trained an object detection model for, this website can help you.

-However, if the object you are trying to detect is quite well known (eg: dogs, people, etc), you are better off looking for a pre-trained model that already had someone else do the dirty work, rather than spending time drawing bounding boxes yourself.
+However, if the object you are trying to detect is quite well known (eg: dogs, people, etc), you are better off looking for a pre-trained model that already had someone else do the dirty work, rather than spending time drawing bounding boxes yourself 🐶.

-I annotated about 14 images worth of cars to start and trained my first ever YOLO model with them.
-I set the number of epochs to 40, which is the number of times the object detection model goes over the training data, kind of like how you revise your textbooks repeatedly to better solidify the knowledge into your brain.
+I annotated about 14 images worth of cars to start ✏️ and trained my first ever YOLO model with them.
+I set the number of epochs to 40, which is the number of times the object detection model goes over the training data, kind of like how you revise your textbooks repeatedly to better solidify the knowledge into your brain 🔄.

-However, unlike us humans, going over the training data too many times can result in the model learning unnecessary details and characteristics, causing it to overfit to the training data, hence I set the epoch number at low 40 to test the waters
+However, unlike us humans, going over the training data too many times 🌀 can result in the model learning unnecessary details and characteristics, causing it to overfit to the training data, hence I set the epoch number at low 40 to test the waters.

-At this time, I had just started my object detection journey and had seen people train successful models with just 50 to 100 high resolution training images, so poor me had no idea that low resolution images meant I had to annotate **a lot** more.
+At this time, I had just started my object detection journey after seeing people train successful models with just 50 to 100 high resolution training images, so poor me had no idea that low resolution images meant I had to annotate **a lot** more ✏️

 insert picc here